Leo Panitch: America's informal empire

 As they trace the history of global capitalism, Panitch and Gindin write that in the years after the Second World War, the US succeeded in building an "informal empire" integrating other capitalist states into a co-ordinated, global capitalist system:

 The US informal empire constituted a distinctly new form of political rule.
 Instead of aiming for territorial expansion along the lines of the old empires, US military interventions were primarily aimed at preventing the closure of particular places or whole regions of the globe to capital accumulation.
 This was part of a larger remit of creating openings for or removing barriers to capital in general, not just US capital.
 The maintenance and indeed steady growth of US military installations around the globe after World War II, mostly on the territory of independent states, needs to be seen in this light rather than in terms of securing territorial space for the exclusive US use of natural resources and accumulation by its corporations.

 Although the US dominates in this informal, imperial system, Panitch and Gindin argue that other advanced capitalist states maintain their sovereignty, but must defer to American wishes when it comes to military interventions abroad.
-"The American state arrogated to itself," they argue, "the sole right to intervene against other sovereign states (which it repeatedly did around the world), and largely reserved to its own discretion the interpretation of international rules and norms."
+They write: "The American state arrogated to itself the sole right to intervene against other sovereign states (which it repeatedly did around the world), and largely reserved to its own discretion the interpretation of international rules and norms."

 From golden age to crisis

-The book chronicles the "golden age" of capitalism during the 1950s and '60s when capitalists enjoyed high profits in a booming, full-employment American economy.
+The book chronicles the "golden age" of capitalism during the 1950s and 1960s when capitalists enjoyed high profits in a booming, full-employment American economy.
 Workers benefited too from improved social programs and the higher wages that labour unions fought for and won.
-But, as the authors point out, capitalism is prone to crisis, and the 1970s produced "stagflation", simultaneously high rates of inflation and unemployment, stagnant economies and declining profits.

-In 1979, Paul Volcker, Chairman of the Federal Reserve found a way out of the crisis by administering the "Volcker shock", double-digit interest rates.
-The deep recession that followed brought high unemployment and with that, a decline over time of labour militancy.
-The adoption of neoliberal policies during the 1980s, that restricted workers' rights to organize and to strike, made it possible for capitalists to "discipline" workers by demanding greater "flexibility" in hours and working conditions and by holding down wages.
+As the authors point out, capitalism is prone to crisis, and the 1970s produced "stagflation", simultaneously high rates of inflation and unemployment, stagnant economies, and declining profits.
+In 1979, Paul Volcker, the then Chairman of the Federal Reserve, found a way out of the crisis by administering the "Volcker shock", double-digit interest rates.
+The deep recession that followed brought high unemployment and a decline over time of labour militancy.
+The adoption of neoliberal policies during the 1980s that restricted workers' rights to organize and to strike made it possible for capitalists to "discipline" workers by demanding greater "flexibility" in hours and working conditions and by holding down wages.
 Neoliberalism also led to an array of free trade agreements that promoted worldwide corporate investment and production.

-According to Panitch and Gindin, the neoliberal era ushered in a second, highly-profitable "golden age", but this time only for the capitalist class, not for workers whose wages stagnated while union membership declined.
+According to Panitch and Gindin, the neoliberal era ushered in a second, highly-profitable "golden age" but this time only for the capitalist class, not for workers whose wages stagnated while union membership declined.